divergenz37/astro/_guide/gravitation.markdown

 More generally, the orbit of an object about another due to gravity adopts a shape known as a conic section, which may be a circle, ellipse, parabola, or hyperbola.

+#### Derivation of Kepler's first law

 To prove Kepler's first law, it is useful to introduce the concept of the *Laplace-Runge-Lenz vector*.
 For a central force $$\mathbf{F} = - \frac{k}{r^3} \mathbf{r}$$, the Laplace-Runge-Lenz vector is defined as

 $$
 \begin{equation} \mathbf{A} = \mathbf{p} \times \mathbf{L} - \frac{m k}{r}\mathbf{r} \end{equation}
 $$

 The vector is conserved in orbital motion of a particle under the influence of such a central force.

-#### Derivation of the Laplace-Runge-Lenz vector

-First, we note that
+To derive this vector, we note that

 $$
 \begin{align*}